iosproger/weather/README.md

 * Student N3: se14204, Ilkhomov, Abduaziz (Front)
 * Student N4: Nurilla (Design)

-# Weather app: Project Description

-## Overview

-The **Weather app** is a simple, publicly accessible web application designed to allow users to see weather.
-It does not require user accounts or logins, making it ideal for quick demonstrations and practice in developing web-based applications.

-The website provides a clean and intuitive interface where users can view, edit.

-The application is lightweight, built using Flask, HTML, CSS and useing api

 ---

-## Key Features
+## Project Description:

-### 1. Weather
-- Display current weather information for any city.
+The Weather App is a lightweight, publicly accessible web application that displays weather information for any city.
+It provides a clean and intuitive interface, making it user-friendly and ideal for quick demonstrations and practice in web-based application development.

+This project utilizes **Flask** (backend), **HTML/CSS** (frontend), and integrates with a weather API to fetch real-time data.

 ---

+## Key Features:
+1. **City Weather Display**
+   - Shows current weather information for any city.
+   - Includes weather description and an icon based on conditions.

+2. **Temperature Conversion**
-### 2. AShows temperature in Celsius.
+   - Displays temperature in Celsius.

+3. **Lightweight and Open Access**
+   - No login or user authentication required.
+   - Fully open and accessible to anyone.

 ---

-### 3. Edit Expense
-- Provides weather descriptions and an icon based on weather conditions.
+## Technology Stack:
+- **Backend:** Flask
+- **Frontend:** HTML, CSS
+- **API:** Open Weather map
+- **Hosting Platform:** Azure

 ---

-### 4. No User Authentication
-- No login or user accounts are required.
-- The application is fully open for anyone accessing the site.

----
+## Future Enhancements:
+- Add temperature conversion (Fahrenheit support).
+- Implement geolocation for automatic weather detection.